adzejs/adze/docs/getting-started/global-store.md

 This code looks pretty simple.
 We're just importing Adze and generating a single log.
-However, behind the scenes, Adze will check if a **Global Store** exists, and if it doesn't exist it will automatically instantiate and instance of it in the global context of your environment.
+However, behind the scenes, Adze will check if a **Global Store** exists, and if it doesn't exist it will automatically instantiate an instance of it in the global context of your environment.

 Here's where it will be created: